Washington Nationals Odds

 When the Montreal Expos moved to Washington, the team was owned and operated by MLB.
 Ted Lerner purchased the team in 2006 for $450 million.
 The Lerner family is the majority owner of the team, with Mark D. Lerner serving in the role of majority principal owner.

-The Lerners are taking steps to sell the team and the team’s ownership status likely factored into trades of popular players over the past two years, including Matt Scherzer and Trea Turner in 2021 as well as Juan Soto and Josh Bell in 2022.
+The Lerners are taking steps to sell the team and the team’s ownership status likely factored into trades of popular players in recent years, including Matt Scherzer and Trea Turner in 2021 as well as Juan Soto and Josh Bell in 2022.

-2023 Washington Nationals tickets aren’t on sale yet.
-But, fans can choose from multi-game ticket plans and season ticket plans.
+Washington Nationals fans can choose from multi-game ticket plans and season ticket plans.
 Some premier plans start at $19 per game and pick ’em plans start at $21 per game.

 As the team continues its rebuild, fans should find some affordable options next spring and summer.